Education

 Support

 Coming from unstable and chaotic homes, our young moms are in need of a safe, nurturing environment to call home where they feel comfortable raising their children.
-With the support of our team of Residential Instructors, Case Managers and a Parenting Coordinator, our teens feel a sense of security and belonging, something they may have never had before.
+With the support of our team of Residential Instructors, Case Managers and a Parenting Educators, our teens feel a sense of security and belonging, something they may have never had before.

 Seton Home understands transitioning to independent living can be stressful.
 Seton Home continues to provide our young families with continued support even after they are living outside of Seton Home.
 We truly believe that by providing this additional support, Seton Home’s teens can be successful, contributing members of our community.

-Outreach Program
+Aftercare Outreach Program

-Provides family assistance such as diapers, baby clothing, baby food and baby articles*
+Provides family assistance such as diapers, baby clothing, baby food and baby articles*.

-Parenting classes
+Parenting classes.

-Life skills classes
+Life skills classes.

-Case management, resources and referrals
+Case management, resources and referrals.

-Assistance with education, community connection and career planning
+Assistance with education, community connection and career planning.

-Other related services necessary for the well-being of the individual and their family
+Other related services necessary for the well-being of the individual and their family.

-*Limited amount per person/family and based on availability
+*Limited amount per person/family and based on availability.

 All services are FREE OF CHARGE

-For more information, or to schedule a session contact Seton Home at 210-533-3504 or [email protected].
+For more information, or to schedule a session contact Seton Home at 210-533-3504.

 Who We Serve